duburcqa/jiminy/README.md

 - Support of compliant joints with force-based spring-damper dynamics, to model joint elasticity, a common phenomenon particularly in legged robotics.
 - Simulate both continuous or discrete-time controller, with possibly different controller and sensor update frequencies.

-A more complete list of features, development status, and changelog are available on the [wiki](https://github.com/duburcqa/jiminy/wiki).
+A more complete list of features is available on the [wiki](https://github.com/duburcqa/jiminy/wiki).

 **The documentation is available on [Github.io](https://duburcqa.github.io/jiminy/), or locally in `docs/html/index.html` if built from source.**